 As always in Garmin is an ANT+ sensor, so it is still compatible with other devices that have this standard of connectivity.
 For example, you can use it without problems with a Garmin 220.
 But what makes it special is that through a second channel transmits information needed to compose the race dynamics (Running Dynamics) that shows us the clock both at the end and synchronize the activity, and directly on the screen if we have so configured.
 Then I will talk about this more extensively.

-I usually start the tests by analyzing how the watches behave while running, and in case I include some navigation mode I will detail it below.
-This time I will do it the other way around, precisely because the Garmin Fenix 2 is "upside down".
-Before being a sport GPS watch, it is a mountain tool.
-Therefore it is when it comes to mountain adventures where the Garmin Fenix 2 takes more prominence.
+Usually I start the tests analyzing how the watches behave running, and in case of including some navigation mode I detail it below.
+This time I am going to do it the other way around, precisely because the Garmin Fenix 2 is "the other way around".
+Before being a GPS sport watch, it is a mountain tool.
+Therefore it is when it comes to mountain adventures where the Garmin Fenix 2 takes on more prominence.

 The Fenix 2 has been built on the foundations laid by the original Garmin Fenix, but has been given all the functionality of the Forerunner range.
 We might even see it as a triathlon watch, but first let's see how it performs when it's time to take us from one place to another when we're in the bush, and then we'll look at other uses.

 When it is time to start sailing, the clock will present us with several modes to choose from, as we can do it in several different ways

 A waypoint is a point that you can manually save, either from the clock while you are making a route (by pressing the DOWN button), or from any of the applications, and then synchronize it with the clock.
 This allows you to navigate without a predefined route, for example, or to return to a point that you have left marked.